trumanellis/Papers/SandiaTalk/presentation_notes.md

 This requirement can present additional challenges to the CFD practitioner designing a mesh.
 At the minimum level, the surface mesh needs to adequately represent the physical geometry of the problem under consideration.
 But the stability of the numerical methods presents additional requirements on the volume mesh surrounding the surface mesh.
 This often leads to a trial and error process for the CFD engineer.

 ### DPG on Coarse Meshes
 My goal with this research is to remove one of those constraints on computational mechanics practitioners.
 In contrast to most other methods out there, the DGP method does not suffer convergence issues on coarse meshes.
-We are able to start on the coarsest mesh possible which sufficiently resolves the geometry and adaptively refine towards a resolves solution.
+We are able to start on the coarsest mesh possible which sufficiently resolves the geometry and adaptively refine towards a resolved solution.
 These are results from Jesse Chan's thesis on supersonic flow over a flat plate.
 This is not a remarkably difficult problem, but what is notable is that we were able to start the simulation on a mesh of only two elements, sit back, and let the method take over as it solved, refined, and converged to a resolved solution after 11 adaptive steps.

 ## Lessons from Other Methods